Overview

 Desirable criteria

-- Experience working with image-based data analysis tools.
+- Experience in working with iPSC cells

 Downloading a copy of our Job Description